 Meetings can be done over Skype, Google Hangouts, or Zoom, while real-time collaborations can be done using free platforms such as collabedit, besides Cisco, the multinational tech giant, whose Webex product hosts video conferencing, online meetings, screen share, and webinars.
 It is offering free 90-day licenses with unlimited usage, and Jamm, a voice and video collaboration tool for remote teams, is offering its service free to any team for four months.

 To maintain everyone’s regular workflows while you’re all working remotely will require a top-notch project management tool.
-If you’re not already using software like Trello, Basecamp, Asana, Airtable or Monday.com, now is the time to set it up.
+If you’re not already using software like Trello, Basecamp, Asana, Airtable, Monday.com or Milanote now is the time to set it up.

 It’s easy to assign and break down tasks, and status updates and project progress are available at a glance.